0xTeles/Sirene/README.md

 -------------------------------
 ## How to use - Github Actions

 To use "Sirene" with Github Actions, you need create a new workflow like this.
-However, is necessary add your discord webhook, the mode (actions) and your github access token to Github Actions Secrets.
+However, is necessary add your discord webhook and your github access token to Github Actions Secrets.

 ```yaml
 name: 'Sirene'